Woody Allen: Early marriages and relationships

 In 1956, Allen married Harlene Rosen.
 He was 20 and she was 17.
 The marriage lasted until 1959.
 Rosen, whom Allen called "the Dread Mrs. Allen" in his standup act, sued him for defamation as a result of comments he made during a television appearance shortly after their divorce.
 In his mid-1960s album Standup Comic, Allen said that Rosen had sued him because of a joke he made in an interview.
 Rosen had been sexually assaulted outside her apartment.
 According to Allen, the newspapers reported that she had been "violated".
 In the interview, Allen said, "Knowing my ex-wife, it probably wasn't a moving violation."
-In an interview on The Dick Cavett Show, Allen repeated his comments and said he had been sued for "$1 million".
+In an interview on The Dick Cavett Show, Allen repeated his comments and said that she "sued me for a million dollars".

 In 1966, Allen married Louise Lasser.
 They divorced in 1970.
 Lasser provided voice dubbing in Allen's What's Up, Tiger Lily? and appeared in three of his other films: Take the Money and Run, Bananas, and Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask).
 She also appeared briefly in Stardust Memories.

 According to the Los Angeles Times, Manhattan was based on Allen's romantic relationship with actress Stacey Nelkin.
-Her bit part in Annie Hall ended up on the cutting room floor, and their relationship, never publicly acknowledged by Allen, reportedly began when she was 17 and a student at Stuyvesant High School in New York.
+Her bit part in Annie Hall ended up on the cutting room floor, and their relationship reportedly began when she was 17 and a student at Stuyvesant High School in New York.
 In December 2018 The Hollywood Reporter interviewed Babi Christina Engelhardt, who said she had an eight-year affair with Allen that began in 1976 when she was 17 years old (they met when she was 16), and that she believes the character of Tracy in Manhattan is a composite of any number of Allen's presumed other real-life young paramours from that period, not necessarily Nelkin or Engelhardt.
 When asked, Allen declined to comment.

 Diane Keaton

 In 1968, Allen cast Diane Keaton in his Broadway show Play It Again, Sam.
 During the run she and Allen became romantically involved.
 Although they broke up after a year, she continued to star in his films, including Sleeper as a futuristic poet and Love and Death as a composite character based on the novels of Tolstoy and Dostoevsky.
 Annie Hall was very important in Allen's and Keaton's careers.
 It is said that the role was written for her, as Keaton's birth name was Diane Hall.
 She then starred in Interiors as a poet, followed by Manhattan.
 In 1987, she had a cameo as a nightclub singer in Radio Days, and she was chosen to replace Mia Farrow in Manhattan Murder Mystery after Allen and Farrow began having problems with their relationship.
 In total Keaton has starred in eight of Allen's films.
-As of 2018 Keaton and Allen remain close friends.
+As of 2018 Keaton and Allen remained close friends.
 In a rare public appearance, Allen presented Keaton with the AFI Life Achievement Award in 2017.